 Both struggled to find a downside to the life they had chosen.
 Niyazi said that “for the most part taking care of the 3400 guests was a pleasure – but of course there were always one or two who were more challenging”.
 He saw that as just part of life and no different to life ashore in any other hotel.
 As for being away for long stretches, his partner can join him on board at anytime and she often does.

 For the Captain, his wife and 3 children who are based in England join him for school holidays and half term breaks whenever possible.
 “It’s not for everyone, but it works for our family really well.
 I am home for about 6 months of the year and do all the things that a lot of Dad’s miss out on – like taking them to and from school each day.”

 They both have apartments on board and there are staff bars and other areas where they can get away from things.
 They are also able to enjoy the boat and have their own special places on board.
 Niyazi and Panagiotis are often found at the Cellar Masters Bar at the end of the evening enjoying a quiet glass of wine, with guests or members of their team.

-Both will be involved in the launch of Celebrity’s latest offering – The Edge whose inaugural cruise is December 16 this year.
+Both will be involved in the launch of Celebrity’s latest offering – Celebrity Edge whose inaugural cruise is November 21 this year.
 The ship is the first in a new class of vessel which further builds on their successful brand.
 Both consider being chosen to be a part of her inaugural sailings to be a huge privilege.
 From all accounts The Edge will deliver a whole new level of cruising.

 They have seen significant changes in the industry during their careers and believe there is lots more to come.
 It is more than just the number and nationality of people cruising that is changing, but also what people want from their cruise.